wprender/cloudbreak-docs/docs/gcp/shell/shell.md

 - or you can add the path of your public key: `—sshKeyPath`

 You can check whether the credential was created successfully
 ```
 credential list
 ```
 You can switch between your existing credentials
 ```
-credential select --name my-aws-credential
+credential select --name my-gcp-credential
 ```
 ## Infrastructure templates

-After your AWS account is linked to Cloudbreak you can start creating resource templates that describe your clusters' infrastructure:
+After your GCP account is linked to Cloudbreak you can start creating resource templates that describe your clusters'
+infrastructure:

 - security groups
 - networks
 - templates

-When you create one of the above resource, **Cloudbreak does not make any requests to AWS.
-Resources are only created on AWS after the `cluster create` has applied.** These templates are saved to Cloudbreak's database and can be reused with multiple clusters to describe the infrastructure.
+When you create one of the above resource, **Cloudbreak does not make any requests to GCP.
+Resources are only created on GCP after the `cluster create` has applied.** These templates are saved to Cloudbreak's database and can be reused with multiple clusters to describe the infrastructure.

 **Templates**